By Stephen Nellis and Sonam Rai

 But several of Apple's services do not face strong rivals.
-Maestri told Reuters that sales from Apple Care, the company's warranty offering, were up 27 percent versus a year ago, though the company did not disclose a dollar figure for sales.
+Maestri told Reuters that sales from Apple Care, the company's warranty offering, were up 27 percent versus a year ago.

 Apple's biggest selling products do not yet face duties stemming from the U.S.-China trade disputes, but President Donald Trump has threatened hundreds of billions of further tariffs whose product categories have not yet been enumerated.

-Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly "related to data centers," Cook said on a conference call with investors.
+Apple is looking at whether it will be hit by tariffs on purchases the company must make, possibly related to data centres, Chief Executive Tim Cook said on a conference call with investors.